 Autism spectrum disorder (ASD) is an umbrella term that encompasses autism, pervasive developmental disorders, and Asperger’s syndrome.
 If you have been diagnosed with autism or you’re parenting a child that’s been diagnosed with ASD, finding the right therapist can be overwhelming.

-In this article, we’ve looked at platforms that can help to connect you with an autism therapist.
+In this article, we’ve looked at platforms that can help to connect you with a therapist specializing in autism.
 We’ve also explained the most common therapeutic approaches used for treating autism and autism spectrum disorders.

 Autism therapist near me